CheesyChocolate/ScholarDB/doc/scholarDB.md

 ---

-## Create 3 queries using WHERE clause and logical operators.
+## Create 3 queries using WHERE clause and logical operators. -- Ali Daghighi

 ```sql
 -- Query 0: Select users who are either teachers or have a grade greater than 90